 Source: Goodwater Capital

 It won’t be news to those who follow the music business that streaming has come to be the dominant medium through which music is consumed – overtaking physical records as a revenue source for the music industry in April 2018.
-Despite streaming’s pirate roots, streaming is now also the dominant channel through which revenue is generated for recorded music.
+Despite its pirate roots, streaming has become the engine room of revenue generated from recorded music.

 Spotify market cap